 We offer not only marketing videos but also e-learning and other valuable video content, where we’ve found that the two-minute mark is a nice little number to keep in mind but definitely not set in stone.
 If you have relevant information that is worth watching, your viewers will view it for as long as necessary.

-Myth 3: A video’s success on social media is measured solely by views.
+Myth 3: Corporate video production on social media is measured solely by views.

 This is by far the most controversial myth on our list, and all we can say is that it is both true and false.

 Think about it this way.
 A five-second cat video is over so quickly that you’ve added to its view count before you could even decide if it was worth watching or not.
 A lot of people may have watched the full video but not engaged with it.
 However, it was merely watched without incurring action or learning.
 From a producer’s standpoint that doesn’t necessarily imply success.